Jean-Luc Mélenchon: Sixth Republic and French Constitution

 Mélenchon advocates for the holding of a constitutional convention to create a Sixth French Republic.
 In the 2017 party manifesto titled L'Avenir en commun, it states in the first chapter: "The new constitution that France needs must be radically different."
 On 14 September 2014, Mélenchon wrote in Le Monde that "France must protect itself from the powers of finance.
 They devour the real economy. ...
 To this end, the definition of the constitutional rights of private ownership of capital should change. ...
 Again, it is inclusion in the Constitution that will fix this and make it a common rule."

 Mélenchon is endorsed by the Movement for the 6th Republic, and has spoken positively of them before.
 A spokesman for La France Insoumise affirmed that Mélenchon was very welcoming of a Sixth Republic run by the people that welcomes democracy, ecology, and challenges social issues.
 The constitutional convention members must not have ever been elected representatives, and they would not be able to present themselves thereafter.

-Agriculture and animal treatment
+Agriculture

 The association L214, which is a non-profit for animal protection, stated that he was the only candidate "for animals" during its evaluation of the candidates' programmes, giving him a score of 15.7/20, placing him at the head of 11 candidates.